Pledged-vespertilionidae732/pledged-vespertilionidae732.github.io/README.md

-# Tabiya — Lichess Puzzle Explorer
+# Squarerb — Lichess Puzzle Explorer

 Browse, filter, and solve chess tactics puzzles from the Lichess puzzle database.
 Fully static — React frontend, no backend, deployable to GitHub